rsslc/mp_benti/docs/ADMIN.md

 ---

-## 🚀 How to Use This in Railway
+## 🚀 How to Use This in PythonAnywhere

-### Step 1: Set Environment Variables in Railway Dashboard
+### Step 1: Set Environment Variables

-Go to your Railway project → **Variables** tab → Add these:
+Go to your PythonAnywhere web app settings or add to your `.env` file:

 ```bash
 DJANGO_SUPERUSER_USERNAME=admin